Metri-Co/FTIR_FoodAnalysis/README.md

 This is a repository where you can find Machine Learning models for authentication of foods.
 The data was retrieved from:
 Sitorus, A., Muslih, M., Cebro, I. S., & Bulan, R. (2021).
 Dataset of adulteration with water in coconut milk using FTIR spectroscopy.
 Data in Brief, 36, 107058.

-The model selection and tuning of hyperparameters, data manipulation, and all testings are foun in `data_and_model_selection.py`.
+The model selection and tuning of hyperparameters, data manipulation, and all testings are found in `data_and_model_selection.py`.
 The functions as script are found in `authenticate.py`.
 The final testing like a "new dataset" is found in `prediction.py`.

 ## Data augmentation and selection